spacebanana420/texts/guides/wayland2025.md

 ## Wayland cons
 * Unless if using KDE or Gnome, Wayland requires a lot of troubleshooting, fixing, experimentation and software replacement
 * Fractional scaling isn't perfect, fonts and sometimes images and video output are notably blurrier than on x11 desktops, ranging from slightly uncomfortable to emulating the sensation of having bad eyesight
-* Screenshots taken on Wayland are blurry when using fractional scaling
 * Xwayland is horrible when you use fractional scaling, making gaming absolutely not feasible
 * Applications like GIMP still have annoying bugs
 * Lower availability of window managers and desktop environment software (panels, background software, etc).
 This is especially true for stacking window managers since all the hype is on tiling